zhengshuai1001/JiKouCompany/README.md

 There is no duty we so much underrate as the duty of being happy.
 By being happy we sow anonymous benefits upon the world.

+It's a helluva start, being able to recognize what makes you happy.